mitsuba-renderer/drjit/docs/cpp.rst

     }

 The type trait :cpp:var:`dr::is_traversable\<T\> <drjit::is_traversable_v>`
-checks if an instance of a particular type type can be traversed.
+checks if an instance of a particular type can be traversed.

 The helper functions :cpp:func:`drjit::traverse_1` :cpp:func:`drjit::traverse_2`, :cpp:func:`drjit::traverse_3`, respectively